natecrow/consonance-vscode-themes/README.md

 # Templates

 `hue1` is the primary hue and `hue2` is the secondary hue. `hue2` is 120 degrees away from `hue1`.
-For more details, see the Python generate-theme scripts in the `scripts` directory in the repo.
-Those scripts were used to generate the themes and thus are the 'sources of truth'.
+For more details see the `generate-theme-dark.py` script in the repo, which was used to generate the themes.

 ## Editor